kkensuke/nextjs-blog-tutorial/posts/naming.md

 ---
 title: "Naming Conventions in Programming"
+date: "2024-7-5"
 subtitle: "A Comprehensive Guide to Writing Clean and Maintainable Code"
-date: "2024-7-5"
 tags: [Code]
-author: "Technical Documentation Team"
 ---